trzhackalawi/trzhackalawi/README.md

 - 👋 Hi, I’m Zhack
-- 👀 I’m interested in java projects that connects to hardware and microdevices.
+- 👀 I’m interested in java projects that connect to hardware and microdevices.
 - 🌱 I’m currently learning AI and machine learning.
 - 💞️ I’m looking to collaborate on any useful projects for web and mobile.
 - 📫 You can send me a message anytime.